alazaroc/blog-web-code/_posts/2023-10-24-challenge-data-certification-in-30-days.md

 ### Days 25-29 - Practice with exam-style questions (step 10)

-You have many options on internet.
+You have many internet options.

 The 2 AWS official test resources are the following: